-Mind & Life acknowledges that our Charlottesville office is located on the ancestral and unceded land of the Monacan Indian Nation, who have lived in central Virginia for over 10,000 years.
+In 2022, our office moved from Downtown Charlottesville to neighboring Albemarle County.
+Our new office building is located on the ancestral and unceded land of the Monacan Indian Nation, who have lived in central Virginia for over 10,000 years.
 In 1924, the Virginia General Assembly passed the Racial Integrity Act, which legally erased native identities and pushed many Monacan Indians to leave the state.
-At the same time, the Meriweather Lewis and William Clark statue was erected—visible from our office—depicting Sacagawea, a Lemhi Shoshone woman, crouching behind the two men, when in fact she was the guide and should be shown leading the way forward.
-Negotiations over sacred Monacan land, Virginia native identities and representations, and the Sacagawea statue are alive, contested, and ongoing, and it is our responsibility to join these conversations.
-Karenne Wood, a member of the Monacan Indian Nation and an anthropologist, examines this local history in this video.
+Negotiations over sacred Monacan land, Virginia native identities, and historic representations are alive, contested, and ongoing, and it is our responsibility to join these conversations.

 We ask you to join us in acknowledging the land and the peoples of Charlottesville by learning more and taking action.
 We hope that you’ll also learn more about where you live: whose land are you on, and what peoples were there before you?
 You might begin by consulting the U.S. Department of Art and Culture’s Guide and Call to Acknowledgement, or identifying whose land you are on with this interactive map of Native Land.